 You can access WebStorage using a web browser at webstorage.valpo.edu.

 More information about WebStorage> valpo.edu/it/services/active-directory/webstorage/

 The Christopher Center for Library and Information Resources offers students free access to diverse databases.
 Access to library databases is also available through the Christopher Center library services web site at library.valpo.edu.
 Accessing library databases from off-campus requires you to enter your ValpoNet login information.

 Local phone service for students who live in the residence halls is available upon request.
 Contact your RA or RLC to request a phone in your room, and contact the Help Desk to request a phone line and voice mailbox.
 Students must use a calling card to place long distance calls from campus phones.
 Emergency phones are available throughout campus and connect to the Valparaiso University Police Department (VUPD).

-The IT Help Desk is your first point of contact for any technology related issues or questions you may have.
-The Help Desk can assist with most challenges you may encounter on your personal computer, either Mac or PC.
+The Help Desk is your first point of contact for any technology related issues or questions you may have.
+The staff can assist with most challenges you may encounter on your personal computer, whether Mac or PC.
 They can solve many different connectivity and software related problems, and can help you get connected with the right people if you are experiencing trouble with campus technology.
-The IT Help Desk is open 7 days a week and is located on the first floor of the Christopher Center across from Grinders Cyber Café.
-You can enter your own request online at https://webhelpdesk.valpo.edu, or call them at 219.464.5678.
+The Help Desk is open 7 days a week and is located on the first floor of the Christopher Center across from Grinders coffee shop.

 The IT website is the best place to find help online, anytime, anywhere about Valparaiso University’s technology tools for learning.